david-fong/SnaKey-JS/README.md

 [click here to try the game!](https://david-fong.github.io/SnaKey-JS)

+As a preface, I'd like to say that while I'm really happy with this idea, I'm really not happy with the code.
+This was my first project using html/css/javascript, and I didn't have much to go off of (ie. spent more than half the time reading from w3cschools and mozilla docs).
+While I learned a lot, I also learned that of what there is to learn, I learned very little.
+If I were to do this all over again (and I do hope to), I would learn typescript to make it cleaner and more robust, and learn nodejs to make the game multiplayer.

 ### How it started:
 This is a game I came up with over the reading break of 2018.
 I first [wrote it in Python](https://github.com/david-fong/SnaKey), but in an effort to make my idea easy to access and to learn something new, I decided to port it over to Javascript.